Choosing Your Cover

 What’s hospital cover?

 Medical treatment in Australia can be expensive if you can’t access Medicare (the Australian public health care system).
-HCF hospital cover provides peace of mind that you can get affordable treatment when you need it (for treatment that’s covered by your insurance).
+HCF hospital cover provides peace of mind that you can get affordable treatment when you need it (for treatment that’s covered by your insurance in a participating hospital).

 The services you’re covered for depend on the level of Overseas Visitors Cover you choose.
 When you’re admitted to hospital, the things you may be able to claim for include: